RubenImhoff/nowcasting-hands-on-OWM-academy/README.md

     !cp nowcasting-hands-on-OWM-academy/notebooks/*.ipynb 'Colab Notebooks'

 Now you can open the example notebooks in Colab by either navigating through your 'Colab Notebooks' folder or by uploading them if you have stored them locally.

+## 4. Perform the three exercises in the Colab Notebooks

+Start with "exercise01_ijnput_data.ipynb" and continue with exercise02 and exercise03.
+At the end of these exercises, you should have a good first idea of handling radar rainfall data, producing nowcasts and using pysteps.